marcantondahmen/dotfiles/README.md

 # Dotfiles

 This is the personal _dotfiles_ repository of Marc Anton Dahmen.
-It is supposed to be used as a bare repository inside of the home directoty in `~/.dotfiles`.
+It is supposed to be used as a bare repository inside of the home directory in `~/.dotfiles`.

 ## Usage